 God, I offer myself to Thee — to build with me and to do with me as Thou wilt.
 Relieve me of the bondage of self, that I may better do Thy will.
 Take away my difficulties, that victory over them may bear witness to those I would help of Thy Power, Thy Love, and Thy Way of life.
 May I do Thy will always!

 In the third step of all 12-Step groups, those who are newly recovering have made the decision to turn their life over to God or their higher power in order to remove all that has kept them sick and stuck in addiction.
-With this prayer, newly recovering addicts are reinforcing they have failed it trying to end the vicious cycle of addiction that has overwhelmed them, and they are looking to a greater being to help restore their health, mind and spirit.
-Additionally, this prayer also help those in recovery realize they must trust others to help them heal.
+With this prayer, newly recovering addicts are reinforcing they have failed it trying to end the vicious cycle of addiction that has overwhelmed them, and they are looking to a greater being to help restore their health, mind, and spirit.
+Additionally, this prayer also helps those in recovery realize they must trust others to help them heal.

 Seventh Step Prayer

-While every step within the 12 Steps are important, the Seventh Step is especially important in the fact that the addict has done their personal inventory and worked hard to make amends to those they have harmed.
+While every step within the 12 Steps is important, the Seventh Step is especially important in the fact that the addict has done their personal inventory and worked hard to make amends to those they have harmed.
 With the accompanying prayer that goes hand in hand with this step, the addict is giving him or herself over to God or their higher power as they are, both good and bad:

 My Creator, I am now willing that you should have all of me, good & bad.
 I pray that you now remove from me every single defect of character which stands in the way of my usefulness to you & my fellows.
 Grant me strength, as I go out from here to do Your bidding.